Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 In all these setups, you will see that amplification is not done twice on audio signals.

-The reason behind sharing this is that I have seen a lot of people, who already have built-in preamp enabled in their turntable and then they transmit their post-amplified signals i.e. line level signals to the phono input of their receiver which amplifies the turntable phono signal twice and this simple mistake can blow your speakers very easily.
+The reason behind sharing this is that I have seen a lot of people, who already have built-in preamp enabled in their turntable and then they transmit their post-amplified signals i.e. line level signals to the phono input of their receiver which amplifies the turntable phono signal twice and this simple mistake is one of the major reasons of sound distortion.

 You should understand this concept:

-So, we use a phono preamp to amplify the turntable output signals to 0.316V and then we simply connect the output of the phono preamp to line level input of the stereo receiver or powered amplifier.
+So, we use a phono preamp to amplify the turntable output signals (from 0.0003V-0.006V to 0.316V) and then we simply connect the output of the phono preamp to line level input of the stereo receiver or powered amplifier.

 Solution: